 - Set the bucket on the floor next to the aquarium you will be placing the fish into when done.

-- Using some plastic air line tubing and an air value, set up and run a siphon drip line from the aquarium you will be placing the fish into, to the bucket.
+- Using some plastic air line tubing and an air value, set up and run a siphon drip line to the bucket from the aquarium into which you will be placing the fish.

-- Start the siphon and slowly allow the tank water to drip into the bucket, using the air valve to adjust the drip rate.
+- Start the siphon and slowly allow the aquarium water to drip into the bucket, using the air valve to adjust the drip rate.

-- When the water dripped into the bucket equals about two to three times the volume of the bag water you started with.
-If you want you can test the pH, salinity, and temperature of the bag water to see if these parameters match that of your tank water at this point to check if acclimation is complete.
+- When the water dripped into the bucket equals about two to three times the volume of the bag water you started with, test the pH, salinity, and temperature of the bucket water to see if these parameters match that of your aquarium water.
+When they match, acclimation is complete.

-- Gently remove the fish and place it into the same tank the drip in water source came from.
+- Gently remove the fish and place it into the source aquarium of the drip water.

-- If you are acclimating several fishes at one time and any are of a toxic releasing or poisonous stinging nature (i.e. Volitans Lionfish), it is best to acclimate such species individually in a container of their own!
+- If you are acclimating several fishes at one time and any are of a toxin-releasing or poisonous stinging nature (e.g. volitan lionfish), it is best to acclimate such species individually in a container of their own.